Skip to main content

 If an extra claims validation is required, you can use the bound_claims configuration.
 After successful validation of the JWT access token, Vault compares the bound claims with the claims in the JWT access token.
 If any of the bound claims are not present in the JWT access token, or doesn't match, the authentication fails.

-The bound claims configuration is a map of strings to strings or arrays of strings.
+The bound claims configuration is a map of strings to values or an array of values of the following types: string, boolean, integer, or float.
 The keys are the names of the claims, and the values are the expected values of the claims.
 If the value is an array, the claim must match one of the values in the array.

 Example configuration: